Selkie: Selkie wife and human lover

 A typical folk-tale is that of a man who steals a female selkie's skin, finds her naked on the sea shore, and compels her to become his wife.
 But the wife will spend her time in captivity longing for the sea, her true home, and will often be seen gazing longingly at the ocean.
 She may bear several children by her human husband, but once she discovers her skin, she will immediately return to the sea and abandon the children she loved.
 Sometimes, one of her children discovers or knows the whereabouts of the skin.
 (Note: The child with a sore on her feet reveals it to be in the aisins (space beneath the eaves) in the Orkney version from North Ronaldsay, the mother told the child she was looking for the skin for her, so she could make a rivlin (shoe) to heal her sore.)
 (Note: The children found the skin under a sheaf of corn (wheat or other grain) in the tale about the man of Unst, Shetland.)
 Sometimes it is revealed she already had a first husband of her own kind.
 (Note: Orcadian versions: Dennison (tale from North Ronaldsay); Capt.
 Clark Kennedy (1884, tale from Stromness skipper)) Although in some children's story versions, the selkie revisits her family on land once a year, in the typical folktale she is never seen again by them.

 In one version, the selkie wife was never seen again (at least in human form) by the family, but the children would witness a large seal approach them and "greet" them plaintively.

 Male selkies are described as being very handsome in their human form, and having great seductive powers over human women.
 They typically seek those who are dissatisfied with their lives, such as married women waiting for their fishermen husbands.
 In one popular tattletale version about a certain "Ursilla" of Orkney (a pseudonym), it was rumoured that when she wished to make contact with her male selkie she would shed seven tears into the sea.
+In one Scots ballad, The Great Silkie of Sule Skerry, the male selkie returns after years of her raising their child, he then takes the child to be raised as a seal and gives her gold as a fee.

-Children born between man and seal-folk may have webbed hands, as in the case of the Shetland mermaid whose children had "a sort of web between their fingers", or "Ursilla" rumoured to have children sired by a male selkie, such that the children had to have the webbing between their fingers and toes made of horny material clipped away intermittently.
+Children born between human and seal-folk may have webbed hands, as in the case of the Shetland mermaid whose children had "a sort of web between their fingers", or "Ursilla" rumoured to have children sired by a male selkie, such that the children had to have the webbing between their fingers and toes made of horny material clipped away occasionally.
 Some of the descendants actually did have these hereditary traits, according to Walter Traill Dennison, who was related to the family.